kasirgalabs/ERIC/README.md

 Further information, you can look for changing compiler that answered on [stackoverflow](https://stackoverflow.com/questions/68349442/how-to-fix-undefined-reference-llvm-error-while-linking-cxx-executable/68568867#68568867).

-**Now you can find your executables in /clangport-and-elf2encryptedhex/build/bin folder as elf2encryptedhex and clangport variants.**
+**Now you can find your executables in /kasirga-compiler-and-elf2encryptedhex/build/bin folder as elf2encryptedhex and kasirga variants.**

 ### 2. Building encIDE ###
 **1-)** Go to **encIDE** directory.
 Then create a build directory and change directory: